whyliuxing/reverse-engineering-journal/README.md

 * Clearing hardware breakpoints

 ## *12/5/16 (Breakpoints)*
-* Software breakpoint: debugger read and store the first byte and then overwrite the first byte with 0xcc (int 3).
+* Software breakpoint: debugger read and store the first byte of instruction and then overwrite that first byte with 0xcc (int 3).
 When CPU hits the breakpoint, SIGTRAP signal is raised, process is stopped, and internal lookup occurs and the byte is flipped back
 * Hardware breakpoints are set at CPU level, in special registers called debug registers (DR0 through DR7)
 * Only DR0 - DR3 registers are reserved for breakpoint addresses
 * Before the CPU attempts to execute an instruction, it first checks to see whether the address is currently enabled for a hardware breakpoint.
 If the address is stored in debug registers DR0–DR3 and the read, write, or execute conditions are met, an INT1 is fired and the CPU halts